Part of our Databases MCP category.

 Anyquery occupies a unique position in the MCP ecosystem: the universal data bridge.
 No other single MCP server connects to this many data sources through a unified SQL interface.
 The cross-source JOIN capability alone justifies installation for teams working across multiple tools.

-For agents that need to answer questions across multiple data sources — “which GitHub issues assigned to me don’t have Notion tasks?” or “show me all Salesforce deals alongside their Slack channel activity” — Anyquery is the most efficient path available today.
+For agents that need to answer questions across multiple data sources — “which GitHub issues assigned to me don’t have Notion tasks?” or “show me all Salesforce deals alongside their Slack channel activity” — Anyquery is still the most efficient read-only path available today.
+But if write operations are required, individual MCP servers per data source remain the only viable option.

-This review reflects research conducted on March 23, 2026.
-Anyquery is under active development — features and plugin availability may change.
+This review was originally published March 23, 2026 and refreshed May 3, 2026.
+Refresh findings: v0.4.4 remains current (7 months since last release), plugin count declined 54→47, no write support added, project appears dormant.
 We research MCP servers thoroughly but do not test them hands-on.
 Visit the Anyquery GitHub repository for the latest information.